 Hiking & Biking

-The Carolina Mountain Trail connects the Horticulture Support Facility (greenhouse and nursery) with the Education Center and Core Garden areas and Bent Creek Road.
+The Carolina Mountain Trail connects the production greenhouse with the Education Center and Core Garden areas and Bent Creek Road.
 This trail winds through three different forest types, pine, mixed hardwood and ericaceous.
 Along the trail is an overlook where hikers can rest and listen to the murmurs of Bent Creek.
 You'll also pass the peaceful ripples of the Wolf Branch cascades.
-The trail entrances are located beside the Education Center adjacent to the reserved parking area, on Wolf Branch Road and on Bent Creek Road at the west edge of the Arboretum property.
-A short connector runs from the overlook to the Horticulture Support Facility main parking area.
-The Carolina Mountain Trail is 1.2 miles in length.
+The trail entrances are located behind the Education Center adjacent to the reserved parking area, on Wolf Branch Road and on Bent Creek Road at the west edge of the Arboretum property.
+1.2 miles in length.

 There are many more trails in the surrounding Bent Creek.
 See our guide to Bent Creek Biking & Lake Powhatan Camping.

 Each Saturday and Tuesday at 1 PM, April through November, take a guided walk with a trained volunteer along woodland trails through a variety of forest types.
 Learn plenty about wildflowers, plant and tree identification, natural history and the cultural and land use history of Arboretum.
 Walks last between one and two hours, depending upon the interest of the group, and one to two miles in length.
 Begin in the Baker Exhibit Center Lobby.
 Free, but donations appreciated.

 There are many throughout the year.
 See their Calendar of Events & Current Exhibits.
 And see our special guide to their Spring Flower Shows and Fall Events at the Arboretum.
 For the holiday season, see the beautiful Winter Lights extravaganza.